204G1A04C3/TravelManagementSystem-Analysis/README.md

 # TravelManagementSystem
 ## Project Overview
 The Travel Management System (TMS) is a comprehensive software solution designed to streamline and automate the process of planning, booking, and managing travel arrangements for individuals and organizations.
-By leveraging modern technology and intuitive user interfaces, the TMS aims to simplify the complexities of travel planning while providing users with greater flexibility, convenience, and control over their itineraries.
+By leveraging modern technology and intuitive user interfaces, the TMS aims to simplify the complexities of travel planning while providing users with greater flexibility, convenience, and control over their travelplans.

 # Database Schema
 ## Tables and Their Contents